open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 title: Management
 description: How to manage your OpenTelemetry collector deployment at scale
 weight: 23
-spelling: cSpell:ignore backpressure distro hostmetrics
+cSpell:ignore: AFVGQT backpressure distro GRRKNBJE hostmetrics
-spelling: cSpell:ignore GRRKNBJE AFVGQT
 ---

 This document describes how you can manage your OpenTelemetry collector